Clients will often ask about “full custody” in Illinois. But what do you really mean, when you ask this question?

 First things first.
 There is no such thing as “full custody.”
 When you are referring to “custody” what you really mean is the Allocation of Parental Responsibilities (also known as “allocation”).

 Parenting time breaks down into subcategories of regular parenting time, vacation time, holiday time, etc. The court uses a variety of factors to determine how to allocate parenting time between the parties.

-While you cannot get “full-custody” of your child, the Court will often assign a residential parent and non-residential parent for the purposes of the child’s address for school and/or child support.
+While you cannot get “full-custody” of your child in Illinois, the Court will often assign a residential parent and non-residential parent for the purposes of the child's address for school and/or child support.